-Close the crimp with needle nosed pliers and let dry 24 hours.
+Close the crimp with needle nosed pliers and let your new DIY nautical knot bracelet dry 24 hours.

 Add a clasp using two small jump rings.
 Our clasps were provided by the Etsy shop, Antiqued and I really love them because they already come with tag connectors and look really sleek.
 At this point, you can also add some chain in lieu of the connector to make the length adjustable.

 These easy DIY nautical knot bracelets took minutes to make (and cost only $1-2 per bracelet), so we made a bunch!